-Notice that unlike the density processes used in the standard num\'eraire changes, the new distributions implied by (\ref{measurechange}) also accounts for the quadratic variation as a factor.
+Notice that unlike the density processes used for standard num\'eraire changes, the new distributions implied by (\ref{measurechange}) also accounts for the quadratic variation as a factor.
 If we assume $T_t$ and $U_t$ to be pathwise integrals of the form (\ref{T}) and (\ref{U}), it is possible to interpret the Laplace transform (\ref{generallaplace}) as being the analogue of a bivariate bond pricing formula, where the short rates are replaced by the instantaneous activity rates, and the pricing measure is not given once and for all, but varies as an effect of the correlation of $(v_t ,u_t)$ with the underlying L\'evy process.
-The financial insight of (\ref{generallaplace}) is that it is possible to formulate a valuation theory by modeling exclusively the joint term structure of the activity rates $v_t$ and $u_t$ and their correlation with the stock.
+The financial insight of (\ref{generallaplace}) is that it is possible to formulate a valuation theory by just modeling the joint term structure of the activity rates $v_t$ and $u_t$ and their correlation with the stock.

-It is also of interest the interpretation of the measure $\mathbb Q(z,w)$.
+Also of interest is the interpretation of the measure $\mathbb Q(z,w)$.
 Let us consider the special case of $X_t$ being independent of $T_t$ and $U_t$.
 In such a case it is straightforward to prove, by using the laws of the conditional expectation, that one obtains (\ref{generallaplace}) with $\mathbb Q(z,w)=\mathbb P$.
 Therefore, whenever there is no dependence between the time changes and the underlying L\'{e}vy process, no change of measure is needed in order to extract the characteristic function $\Phi_{t_0}(z,w)$.
-In contrast, in presence of correlation between $X_t$ and $(T_t, U_t)$, the family $\mathbb Q(z,w)$ gives a measurement of the impact of leverage on the price densities.
-Furthermore, in some well-behaved cases this change of measure can be absorbed in the $\mathbb P$-dynamics of the asset by a suitable parameter alteration of the distributions of $T_t$ and $U_t$.
-In accordance with \cite{CarrWu}, we call $\mathbb Q(z,w)$ the \emph{leverage-neutral measure} and $\Phi_{t_0}(z,w)$ the \emph{leverage-neutral characteristic function}.
-Just as prices in a risky market can be equivalently computed in a risk-neutral environment according to a different price distribution, valuations in presence of leverage can be performed in a different economy with no leverage by means of an appropriate distributional modification.
+In contrast, in the presence of correlation between $X_t$ and the time changes, the family $\mathbb Q(z,w)$ gives a measurement of the impact of leverage on the price densities.
+Furthermore, in some well-behaved cases this change of measure can be absorbed in the $\mathbb P$-dynamics of the asset through a suitable parameter alteration of the distributions of $T_t$ and $U_t$.
+In accordance with Carr and Wu (2004), we call $\mathbb Q(z,w)$ the \emph{leverage-neutral measure} and $\Phi_{t_0}(z,w)$ the \emph{leverage-neutral characteristic function}.
+Just as prices in a risky market can be equivalently computed in a risk-neutral environment according to a different price distribution, valuations in the presence of leverage can be performed in a different economy with no leverage by means of an appropriate distributional modification.